codingmt/Mt.GraphQL/README.md

 Mt.GraphQL contains libraries for exposing and querying APIs using GraphQL.
 Client side, a request can be built using Linq-like expressions.
 Server-side, the query can be applied directly to `IQueryables<>` from EntityFramework.

 # Client
-For the client side, a client class can be created to expose queries on entities.
+For the client side, package [Mt.GraphQL.Api.Client](https://www.nuget.org/packages/Mt.GraphQL.Api.Client) is used.
+A client class can be created to expose queries on entities.
 Using those queries, you can partially select the entity, filter it, sort it and apply paging.
 Results can be received in arrays, lists or as an int by calling `CountAsync()`.
 ```c#
 class GraphQlClient : ClientBase
 {